treyhunner/treyhunner.github.com/source/_posts/2021-08-25-how-to-sort-a-dictionary-in-python.markdown

 ### Ordering a dictionary in some other way

-What if we needed to sort by something other than just a key or a value?
+What if we needed to sort our dictionary by something other than just a key or a value?
 For example what if our room number strings include numbers that aren't always the same length:

 ```python